STINK BUGS, LADYBUGS, BOX ELDER BUGS

 Their common name reflects the fact that they are a significant pest of Boxelder trees.
 Boxelder bugs are primarily a nuisance pest because they enter structures mainly in late fall to winter-over.
 The over-wintering adults emerge from hibernation when the Boxelder tree buds open, and they fly back to their host trees.

-They first feed on the fallen Boxelder seeds and later move to the female Boxelder trees when the seeds begin to form, feeding on the newly developed leaves.
-Boxelder bugs are also known to feed on seed-bearing Silver Maples trees and fruits of plum and apple trees.
-In the Fall, Boxelder bugs congregate on the south side (sunny side) of rocks, trees, and buildings.
-After large masses gather, they tend to fly to nearby buildings to hibernate for the winter.
+They first feed on the fallen Boxelder seeds and later move to the female Boxelder trees when the seeds form, feeding on the newly developed leaves.
+We also know Boxelder bugs to feed on seed-bearing Silver Maples trees and fruits of plum and apple trees.
+In the fall, Boxelder bugs congregate on the south side (sunny side) of rocks, trees, and buildings.
+After large masses gather, they fly to nearby buildings to hibernate for the winter.

 You killed a bug and wow did it STINK!
 Hence the name “stink bug.”
 The stink bug variety most common in West Michigan is approximately 1-inch long, brown with distinctive markings on the back of its wings.

 In an attempt to decrease the use of pesticides and control aphids from damaging crops, the Asian ladybug was raised and released in 1916 and 1964.
 Unfortunately, this ladybug likes to live in warm homes in the winter.
 Although Lady Bugs are among the most beneficial insects because they eat aphids and other insects, they are causing a considerable annoyance inside and outside the homes/buildings; especially in late fall when they try to enter to hibernate over winter.